How to file Homestead in Atlanta, Decatur, and DeKalb

 For City of Decatur you can file here on line.

-For City of Decatur (DeKalb County) you need to file with both counties – DO NOT FOGET TO DO BOTH!
+For City of Decatur (DeKalb County) you need to file with both government entities – DO NOT FOGET TO DO BOTH!

-If your closing date was near the end of the year, the county clerks’s office may not have recorded the new owner info yet.
-When you receive the recorded deed in the mail, that’s your clue to go ahead and file.
+If your closing date was near the end of the year, the government entity may not have switched the homeowner info yet.
+When you receive your stamped and recorded deed in the mail, that’s your clue to go ahead and file.

 If you have any questions, feel free to reach out to me at firstname.lastname@example.org or 404-401-1460.